-This kind of research is now possible due to the increasing availability (and slow-but-sure cost lowering) of various types of brain scans.
-It's now feasible for researchers to do brain scans before and after mindfulness meditation sessions, or long- or short-term workshops.
-And from those scans they can see exactly how and where the brains in a variety of subjects change.
-If they see similar things changing in the brains of a variety of test subjects (older, younger, male, female, et cetera) researchers then can find a link between those changes and the practice of mindfulness.
+This kind of research is now possible due to the increasing availability of various types of brain scans.
+It's now feasible for researchers to do brain scans before and after mindfulness meditation sessions.
+And from those scans they can see exactly how a subject's brain can change and where.
+If they see similar change patterns in a variety of test subjects (older, younger, male, female,) researchers then can find a link between those changes and the practice of mindfulness.

-Below are a few of the most interesting studies and what they have found.
+Below are a few of the most interesting studies about mindfulness and what they've found.

 In a before-and-after look at the brains of subjects who had regularly meditated for just four days, researchers behind this 2011 study found that the perception of pain was dramatically reduced: How much?
 Mindfulness meditation "... significantly reduced pain unpleasantness by 57% and pain intensity ratings by 40% when compared to rest."
 This was, according to researchers, due to increased activity in areas of the brain involved with regulating the understanding of pain signals, the anterior cingulate cortex and anterior insula.
-In addition to actually feeling less pain, the pain that people felt (what researchers called "pain unpleasantness") was less intense.
-That's because the orbitofrontal cortex was activated— this part of the brain is understood to frame (and reframe) the "contextual evaluation of sensory events" — so pain may still have been present, but it didn't actually feel so painful.
+In addition to feeling less overall pain, the subjects also said they felt less intense "pain unpleasantness."
+That's because the orbitofrontal cortex was activated.
+This part of the brain is understood to frame (and reframe) the "contextual evaluation of sensory events" — so pain may still have been present, but it didn't feel as painful.

-A Harvard Medical School study that looked at the brains of 17 study participants before and after an 8-week mindfulness program found that you can actually grow more brain in certain places by doing mindfulness meditation, which sounds amazing: "Analyses ... confirmed increases in gray matter concentration within the left hippocampus.
+A Harvard Medical School study that looked at the brains of 17 study participants before and after an eight-week mindfulness program found that you can grow more brain in certain places by doing mindfulness meditation, which sounds amazing: "Analyses ... confirmed increases in gray matter concentration within the left hippocampus.
 Whole brain analyses identified increases in the posterior cingulate cortex, the temporo-parietal junction, and the cerebellum in the MBSR [mindfulness meditation] group compared to the controls."
 The study authors go on in detail: "The results suggest that participation in MBSR is associated with changes in gray matter concentration in brain regions involved in learning and memory processes, emotion regulation, self-referential processing, and perspective taking."